Where to eat the best flammekueche in Strasbourg?

 The menu features several wood-fired tartes flambées (which can be admired at the entrance), with fine pastry and generous fillings.
 The restaurant is also a member of the Confrérie du véritable Flammekueche.

 A special mention goes to the Munster cheese version, a great success if you like cheeses with character.
-There are also two vegetarian options.
-It’s always busy, especially in the evenings: make sure you make a reservation!
+Two vegetarian options too.
+It’s always busy, especially in the evenings, so make sure you book in advance!

 2. La Binchstub – Counter for flambé tarts